brandleadership/sc-campfire/README.md

 ## Usage

-If you want to add additional rooms to be notified when a deployment happens, add some configuration.
-Create an initializer for your basecamp config in config/initializers, `sc_campfire.rb`:
+Create an initializer for your basecamp config in config/initializers, `sc_campfire.rb` and configure it:

     Sc::Campfire.config do |config|
+      config.username = 'some hash'
+      config.password = 'some password'
-      config.rooms += [campfire room id]
+      config.rooms += [campfire room id] # has r/deployments as default
       config.project_name = 'Happy Feet' # defaults to your application name end